Q: In what disorders do you treat?

 Q: Do you accept insurance?

-I accept private pay -- Cash, Check, due at the time of services rendered unless prior arrangements are made.
+I accept Medicare and private pay -- Cash, Check, due at the time of services rendered unless prior arrangements are made.

 If you have Medicare, many services are covered 80% under Medicare Part B.